Pre-K Printable Fun

 Wash the Cars

 Add rags, dish soap, and water a bucket, or sensory bin and have them wash down the outside toys.
+Our Car Wash Dramatic Play Pack enhances this experience with signs, labels, and forms to complement the activity.

 Ivory Soap Experiment

 Have an adult place a bar of Ivory soap in the microwave on a microwave safe plate for one minute.
 Let students talk about how the soap looked before and after you placed it in the microwave.
 After you allow the soap to cool about 2minutes or so.
 You can place the soap in a sensory bin for students to explore.
-Check out our tutorial for this activity.

 More Science & Discovery Ideas